Crimson Quill’s Appraisal #147

 Having spent around two more glorious hours in the company of Johnny Lee Johns, Otis Driftwood and the ravishing Vera-Ellen Firefly, I feel a mixture of compunction and consolation.
 It is as though a breeze-block has been removed from my buckling shoulders and I can rejoin the rest of civilization in loving the shit outta this stunning movie but I left it rather late to join the party.
 Now I’ve arrived, I’m hell-bent on tearing shit up, letting the free world know just how vital a piece of art The Devil’s Rejects actually is.

-So…style or substance.
+So… style or substance.
 Both and a jumbo cone of fries.
-Finesse is a given when in the hands of such ample talent and Rejects oozes class and 70s Funk in every single frame but, in addition to schmoozing us visually, Zombie proves his mettle as a screenwriter, creating the ultimate band of anti-heroes and managing to coerce you into caring about them and rooting for their safe passage.
+Finesse is a given when in the hands of such ample talent and Rejects oozes class and seventies funk in every single frame but, in addition to schmoozing us visually, Zombie proves his mettle as a screenwriter, creating the ultimate band of anti-heroes and managing to coerce you into caring about them and rooting for their safe passage.

 Let’s consider the facts; the Firefly family are hardly neighborhood watch material, they’re a vile gaggle of merciless murdering bastards who have no right to having any redeeming qualities.
 Instead, they possess a multitude and Zombie turns the whole affair on its head by enabling you, this time out, to see them in their natural habitat.
 Ferociously committed to one another, they also bicker and square up like any regular family and we downright love spending precious minutes in their company.